temporalio/documentation/docs/glossary.md

 #### [Persistence](/clusters#persistence)
-Temporal Persistence store is a database used by Temporal Services to persist events generated and processed in the Temporal Cluster and SDK.
+The Temporal Persistence store is a database used by Temporal Services to persist events generated and processed in the Temporal Cluster and SDK.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_